radiant-rstats/docs/model/app/dtree.md

 * Select variables in `Sensitivity to changes in`.
 These variables must be defined in the `variables` section of the decision tree structure in the _Model_ tab
 * Enter the minimum, maximum, and step size for the selected variable and press the <i class="fa fa-plus"></i> icon
 * Press `Evaluate sensitivity` or press `CTRL-enter` (`CMD-enter` on mac) to generate results and the plot
-* Click the download icon in the top right of your browser to _print_ either the initial or final plot to a pdf-file
+* Click the download icon in the top right of your browser to download the plot to a png file

 If a sensitivity plot was created it can be customized using `ggplot2` commands (see example below).
 See <a href="https://radiant-rstats.github.io/docs/data/visualize.html" target="_blank">_Data > Visualize_</a> for details.